LBHackney-IT/API-Playbook/docs/api_design_principles.md

 - Profound understanding of the domain and required functionality

-- Generalized business entities / resources, i.e. avoidance of use case specific APIs
+- Generalized business entities / resources, i.e. avoidance of use case specific APIs.

-- Clear separation of WHAT vs. HOW concerns, i.e. abstraction from implementation aspects — APIs should be stable even if we replace complete service implementation including its underlying technology stack
+- Clear separation of WHAT vs. HOW concerns, i.e. abstraction from implementation aspects — APIs should be stable even if we replace complete service implementation including its underlying technology stack.

 **Moreover, API definitions with standardized specification format also facilitate:**

-- Single source of truth for the API specification; it is a crucial part of a contract between service provider and client users
+- Single source of truth for the API specification; it is a crucial part of a contract between service provider and client users.

-- infrastructure tooling for API discovery, API GUIs, API documents, automated quality checks
+- infrastructure tooling for API discovery, API GUIs, API documents, automated quality checks.

 Elements of API First are also these standards and a standardized API review process as to get early review feedback from peers and client developers.
 Peer review is important for us to get high quality APIs, to enable architectural and design alignment and to supported development of client applications decoupled from service provider engineering life cycle.